cowrie/cowrie/INSTALL.md

 # chmod 775 /opt/cowrie/data
 ```

-_Note_: You will need to fix this permissions after you upgrade Cowrie from git.
+_Note_: You will need to update permissions after you upgrade Cowrie from git.

 ### Step 8: Starting Cowrie
 Start Cowrie with the `bin/cowrie` command.
 You can add the cowrie/bin